 The men hunt for wild animals and birds with bows and arrows.
 There are different arrows for different types of animals.
 Poisoned arrows are used for large animals.
 They also eat honey, tubers out of the ground, and fruits from the Baobab tree.
 In the dry season, they must dig down in the dry river bed to find water.

 Men and women socialize in very separate groups.
-Small children and babies stay with the women and boys of 7 and older group with the men.
+Small children and babies stay with the women and boys of 7 and older groups with the men.

 The Bushman are monogamous.
 The dowry to get married to a woman is 2 big baboons and many liters of honey.

 Men wear shorts and animal hides.
 Women wear colorful cloths wrapped around them.
 Jewelry is made from beads, porcupine quills, fur, and hide.

 Arrows and jewelry can be purchased from them with TZ shillings or traded (baseball hats, etc.).